-Have you received an email from Google to say that your site has mobile usability issues?
-Or maybe another web development company has tried to shake you up by claiming your site isn’t mobile friendly.
+Have you received an email from Google saying that your site has mobile usability issues?
+Or maybe another web development company has tried to shake you up by claiming your site isn’t mobile-friendly.
 They may be right, but whereas in the past it might not have been absolutely essential… it’s about to become a real problem if your site doesn’t work well on mobile devices.

-Back in February 2015 Google announced via their blog that they would be expanding the use of mobile friendliness as a ranking signal.
-Aside from the fact that they pretty much ‘own’ search, and can therefore choose how to rank what, it’s actually a sensible move.
-Google have become the market leader in search because they have always focused on providing the most appropriate search results in a very timely fashion for any particular search term.
-So, with more and more searches taking place on mobile devices, it’s logical that they will want to provide mobile searchers with results that not only give them the content they are looking for, but which also appear on websites that load quickly and are adapted to the device they are using.
+Back in February 2015, Google announced via its blog that it would be expanding the use of mobile-friendliness as a ranking signal.
+Aside from the fact that it pretty much ‘owns’ search, and can, therefore, choose how to rank what, it’s actually a sensible move.
+Google has become the market leader in search because it has always focused on providing the most appropriate search results in a very timely fashion for any particular search term.
+So, with more and more searches taking place on mobile devices, it’s logical that it will want to provide mobile searchers with results that not only give them the content they are looking for, but which also appear on websites that load quickly and are adapted to the device they are using.
 This means sites need to be properly configured to deliver content in the right manner to mobile users.

-This will start from April 21st, and is not a hoax!
-Your site will lose ranking position for mobile searches after that date if it is not mobile friendly.
+This will start on April 21st, and is not a hoax!
+Your site will lose its ranking position for mobile searches after that date if it is not mobile-friendly.

-Caveat : If you’re one of the few website owners where all (or the vast majority) of your visitors are desktop users, then you may not need to worry as this the changes are reported to be only affecting mobile search.
+Caveat: If you’re one of the few website owners where all (or the vast majority) of your visitors are desktop users, then you may not need to worry as these changes are reported to be only affecting mobile search.
 You can check your Google Analytics (or other site stats) reports to determine how much of your traffic comes from mobile users.

-Not surprisingly, Google have a tool to allow you to check whether it sees your site as mobile friendly.
+Not surprisingly, Google has a tool to allow you to check whether it sees your site as mobile-friendly.
 Check your site out now – go on – it only takes a minute!

 How did you do?